 - 1. COVID-19 Compliance Team.
 SMMUSD has designated a District-wide COVID-19 Compliance Team that is responsible for establishing and enforcing all COVID-19 safety protocols and ensuring that staff and students receive education about COVID- 19.
 Additionally, a COVID-19 Compliance Team will be established at each school to ensure that each campus is following the District Plan.
 One member of each team is designated as a liaison to DPH in the event of an outbreak on campus.
-The names, titles, and contact information for each District-wide and School COVID-19 Compliance Team member are found in Appendix A. - 2.
-School Exposure Management Plan.
+The names, titles, and contact information for each District-wide and School COVID-19 Compliance Team member are found in Appendix A. - School Exposure Management Plan.
 SMMUSD has a School Exposure Management Plan which details steps that will be taken immediately upon notification of school officials that any member of the school community (faculty, staff, student or visitor) tests positive for, or has symptoms consistent with COVID-19.
-The plan follows guidance from LACDPH (http://publichealth.lacounty.gov/media/Coronavirus/docs/protocols/ExposureManagementPlan_K 12Schools.pdf.)
 The plan addresses: - a.
 Immediate separation of the case from the school community to self-isolation at home if notification occurs while the case is on-site.
 The plan allows for temporary, on-site isolation of the case if arrangements are needed for the person's return to their home. - b.
-Fact-sheets or other informational materials that are to be given to the case (or appropriate family member/s if the case is a child) covering regulations governing self-isolation and links to sites with further information. - c.
-A protocol to initiate the School Exposure Management Plan consistent with DPH guidance that outlines procedures for: - Isolation of case(s); - ii.
+Fact-sheets or other informational materials that are to be given to the case (or appropriate family member/s if the case is a child) covering regulations governing selfisolation and links to sites with further information. - c.
+A protocol to initiate the School Exposure Management Plan consistent with DPH guidance (posted at K-12 Exposure Management Plan) that outlines procedures for: - i.
+Isolation of case(s); - ii.
 Identification of persons exposed to cases at school; - iii.
 Immediate quarantine of exposed employees and/or students; and - iv.
-Assurance of access to testing for students and employees who are symptomatic or have known or suspected exposure to an individual infected with SARS-CoV-2. - d.
-Communication to students, staff, and parents - i.
-If a known or suspected case of COVID-19 is found present in a school and/workplace, notification letters will be provided to specific employees or students who are determined to have been potentially exposed to the case based on a case investigation.
-In addition, a general notification letter will be provided to the school and/or workplace that will inform persons on the site of a known or suspected case.
-No notice will contain personally-identifiable information. - ii.
-Employees, employers of subcontractors, and the SMMUSD community will be notified when a confirmed case was identified at an SMMUSD site during their infectious period.
-When a confirmed case is identified at a site, a notification will be sent to all parties who were at the site the same day or days as the confirmed case during their infectious period.
+Assurance of access to testing for all exposed individuals within the school as the basis for further control measures. - v.
+Reporting all COVID-19 exposures at the school to the Department of Public Health by completing the COVID-19 Case and Contact Line List for the Education Sector. - d.
+A plan to immediately report a cluster of cases (3 or more cases within 14 days) to the Department of Public Health via email at ACDC-Education@ph.lacounty.gov or by calling (888) 397-3993 or (213) 240-7821.
+The Department of Public Health will work with the school to determine whether the cluster is an outbreak that will require a public health outbreak response. - e.
+Contingency plans for full or partial closure of in-person school operations if that should become necessary based on an outbreak in the school or community. - f.
+The School Exposure Management Plan is found in Appendix E. - 3.
+Surveillance Testing.
+A plan for incorporating surveillance testing into regular school operations of all school personnel is under development pending receipt of additional guidance from the